 You’ll also have the option to share a file or link to something you’ve created in the past that demonstrates the kind of next-level stuff you could do/make for a startup.
 Blog posts, links to your portfolio, something you built, business plans, videos of you presenting… choose anything that will help us understand the value you would bring to your company.

 Time to chat with a Fellow or member of the VFA Team!
 At this point, we want to get to know you better, and more authentically.
 We’ll go over what we’ve gleaned to date, try to get a sense of your character and what makes you tick, and give you the chance to get your answers to any outstanding questions — all with the goal of assessing whether you’re right for VFA and whether VFA is right for you.

 Ah yes, our favorite VFA holiday.
 It’s hard to describe how much we love meeting the amazing aspiring Fellows who have impressed us to date.
 You’ll participate in a battery of group activities and individual interviews.
 We pay close attention to your critical thinking/problem solving, character, interpersonal savvy, and mission-alignment as you engage in high-pressure, rigorous activities.
 The day is designed to be strenuous and challenging, but we’re rooting for you!
 If you ask most Fellows, they’ll tell you this is when they knew that VFA was for them.

 VFA Opportunity Award for Loan Assistance

-In an effort to make the Fellowship an attractive opportunity for candidates from all backgrounds, for the first time this year we’re offering the VFA Opportunity Award for Loan Assistance, made possible by the generosity of the Leon Lowenstein Foundation.
+In an effort to make the Fellowship an attractive opportunity for candidates from all backgrounds, we offer the VFA Opportunity Award for Loan Assistance, made possible by the generosity of the Leon Lowenstein Foundation.
 Fellows will be selected on the basis of financial need and other criteria provided at the time of application.
 For more information about the VFA Opportunity Award, you can check out the guidelines here: VFA Opportunity Award Guidelines.